 THE NELLIE BLY AWARD FOR INVESTIGATIVE REPORTING

-Congratulations to ProPublica's Supreme Court Investigative Team!
-Winner of the 2024 Nellie Bly Award for Investigative Reporting!
+Congratulations, Glenn Kessler!
+2025 winner of the Nellie Bly Award for Investigative Reporting!

 The Nellie Bly Award for Investigative Reporting was established in 2016 by the Board of Trustees of The Museum of Political Corruption to honoring distinguished journalists who have reported on corruption.
 The award also honors the legacy of the pioneering 19th century journalist Nellie Bly.
 Born Elizabeth Cochran Seaman (1864-1922), Bly worked for the New York World.
 She is best known for exposing social and political injustice, including her chilling expose of the deplorable conditions at the psychiatric institution on Blackwell’s Island.